omdv/crypto-git-tracker/LEGEND.md

 ## Activity Indicators

 We average weekly activity levels (commits/week and developers/week) for all tracked cryptocurrencies.
-The current activity level is the ratio of current week's activity to the highest observed.
+The current activity level is the ratio of current week's activity to the highest observed normalized by the amount of time passed since the beginning of the week.

 ## Table Legend